 All development submittals must include the appropriate application and application fee, five sets of plans, a list of adjacent property owners, (if any), and Erosion & Sediment Control/Stormwater Narratives if required.
 These are the required items in addition to whatever information the zoning administrator may request for an individual project.

 Development submittals may also require a pre-submittal meeting.
-Applications are due by the first of the month to be considered for the next month.
+Rezonings/CUPs and ROW vacations are due by the first of the month to be considered for the next month.

-Engineering Site and Subdivision Checklist (870kb pdf) - Required with all development review applications if certain conditions apply.
+Engineering Site and Subdivision Checklist (PDF) - Required with all development review applications if certain conditions apply.

 A subdivision is any division of land into two or more parts.